NEW: A Peruvian was wounded and 2 victims are still unidentified, Peru's foreign ministry says

 “The type of monuments that are in Sultanahmet Square are the type that ISIS has been blowing up in Syria,” Gohel told CNN.
 “It’s seen as a place where you have a mesh of different entities.
 It’s a real melting pot.”

 Germany’s Merkel: ‘We will persevere’

 The blast comes as Turkey deals with multiple security threats – from longstanding nemesis the Kurdistan Workers’ Party, or PKK, as well as ISIS, which has taken over swaths of Syria and Iraq on its quest to form a far-reaching caliphate.

 Ankara has persistently battled the PKK, which the United States and other governments have branded a terror group.

 Turkey’s military cooperation with the United States and other NATO nations in particular has angered ISIS, said Fadi Hakura, associate fellow at Chatham House, a London-based think tank.

 Its military cooperation with the United States and other NATO nations in particular has angered ISIS, said Fadi Hakura, associate fellow at Chatham House.

-hit a lunchtime peace rally in Ankara, in which demonstrators were calling for an end to the renewed conflict between the PKK and Turkish government.
-Those explosions killed as many as 100 people and injured more than 240 more.
+Investigators blamed ISIS for two suicide blasts in October that hit a lunchtime peace rally in Ankara, in which demonstrators were calling for an end to the renewed conflict between the Kurdistan Workers’ Party, known as the PKK, and the Turkish government.
+Those explosions killed as many as 100 people and injured more than 240 others.

 “An attack like this is designed to create economic, political and social consequences,” Gohel told CNN.
 “Turkey has to realize that the pipeline that feeds ISIS from Turkey to Syria has to now be cut off, because incidents like this are not one-offs.
 This could be part of a series of plots.”